JIM MOULSOFF | HEAD COACH

 JEFF SWENSON | CAMP DIRECTOR

-Jeff Swenson (Augsburg '79), who spent 25 seasons as one of the most successful amateur wrestling coaches in the country at Augsburg College, is the college's Athletic Director.
+Jeff Swenson (Augsburg '79), who spent 25 seasons as one of the most successful amateur wrestling coaches in the country at Augsburg University, is the university Athletic Director.
 He began his duties overseeing the athletic department in 2001, when he was named Assistant Dean for Athletics and Recreation.
 In 2007, as part of a restructuring of the athletic department, Swenson's title was changed to Athletic Director.

-In his role as a member of President Paul C. Pribbenow's staff, Swenson currently supervises the 20-sport Augsburg intercollegiate athletics program and the college's intramural athletic program.
+In his role as a member of President Paul C. Pribbenow's staff, Swenson currently supervises the 19-sport Augsburg intercollegiate athletics program and the university’s intramural athletic program.
 Swenson was named to the position on an interim basis in 2001, and his posting was made permanent in 2004.

 As an administrator, Swenson has led the Augsburg program through a period of unprecedented growth and improvement.
 In 2007, construction was completed on the new Kennedy Center addition to Si Melby Hall, which includes expanded classroom, meeting and locker room space, along with a new fitness facility and a new wrestling training facility.
 In 2005, a new SprinTurf surface was installed at Edor Nelson Field, and a new seasonal air-supported dome was installed over the field in the 2006-07 school year.